wasabipesto/valinor/README.md

 TODO: Migrate existing page to new site.

 ### [Prowlarr](https://wiki.servarr.com/prowlarr)
 I used to use Jackett, but a [single](https://wiki.servarr.com/sonarr/troubleshooting#tracker-needs-rawsearch-caps) [issue](https://github.com/Jackett/Jackett/pull/11889) has pushed me to move to Prowlarr.
-If an indexer is doing its job, youo won't be sure it's there at all.
+If an indexer is doing its job, you won't be sure it's there at all.

 ## Code
 ### Jupyter